-If you’re going to be in a four-season tent, especially for an extended time, extra features will come in handy to make your stay comfortable.
+If you’re going to be in a winter tent, especially for an extended time, extra features will come in handy to make your stay comfortable.
 A lantern hook is excellent so that you can illuminate light without having to put your lantern on the ground.

 Having a lot of storage space can help you stay organized and neat.
 A gear loft is essential, plus mesh pockets all around the tent.
 Vestibules are helpful to store gear that you may not want inside of your tent.
 Your tent should have at least one vestibule, although many have two.

-A four-season tent is supposed to be able to keep you comfortable in any season.
+A 4-season tent is supposed to be able to keep you comfortable in any season.
 Tents with certain features will do this, but without these features, a winter tent can quickly become uncomfortable in warm weather.
 While some people have more than one tent for different seasons, it’s possible to save yourself some money by getting a versatile winter tent.

-Having adequate ventilation and double-walls are two of the most essential features to make a four-season tent versatile.
+Having adequate ventilation and double-walls are two of the most essential features to make a 4-season tent versatile.
 If you get an insulated tent, make sure the insulation can be removed, or you’ll essentially be in a sweatbox during summer months.